pg07codes/Vynchronize/README.md

 Vynchronize is a real-time online video synchronization platform.
 You can enjoy any video available online with friends who may not be next to you!

-- Find the original repository on (here) [https://github.com/kyle8998/Vynchronize].
+- Find the original repository [here](https://github.com/kyle8998/Vynchronize)